Medical Insurance Specialist

 - Medical Practice/Facility - Business Management Associate in Business degree, 70 credit hours

-Again, interested students must work closely with the Health Career Advisor in order to develop their own individual educational plan.
-For additional information or an appointment, students should contact the Health Careers Office at 313-845-9877.
+Interested students must work closely with the Health Career Advisor in order to develop their own individual educational plan.
+For additional information or an appointment, students should contact the Health Careers Office at (313) 845-9877.

-- A minimum high school grade-point average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point average of C (2.0) for both transfer students and Henry Ford Community College students.
+- A minimum high school grade-point-average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point-average of C (2.25) for both transfer students and Henry Ford College students.

 - Adherence to the program requirements outlined in the MOA/MR/MIS Student Handbook.

-- Achievement of a minimum grade of C or better in all MOA and required courses.
+- Achievement of a minimum grade of C or better in all MOA required core and required support courses.

-- Maintenance of an overall cumulative grade point average of 2.0 or better.
+- Maintenance of an overall cumulative GPA of 2.25 or better.

-HFCC continuously attempts to improve each program, and as a result courses and/or requirements may be modified.
+HFC continuously attempts to improve each program, and as a result courses and requirements may be modified.
 Curriculum, course content, and admission criteria are subject to change by action of the College faculty and administration.

 Requirements are Subject to Change